learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 ## Introduction

-Once you understand how to write HTML and CSS, an exciting next step is to learn JavaScript.
-That's where you are now!

 JavaScript can do many kinds of work, from building web servers, to creating "infinite scroll" effects, but it was originally designed to do a type of programming called **Document-Object Model (DOM) programming**.
-Understanding DOM programming is the foundation of being a front-end developer.
-That's what the next several lessons will teach.
+Understanding DOM programming is the foundation of front-end development.

 DOM programming is using JavaScript to:

-1. Ask the DOM to find or "select" an HTML element or elements in the rendered page
+1. Ask the DOM to find or `select` an HTML element or elements in the rendered page
-2. Remove the selected element(s) or insert a new element (and / or)
+2. Remove and/or insert an element(s)
 3. Adjust a property of the selected element(s)

 ## Learning Goals

 1. Explain the JavaScript / DOM relationship
 2. Explain "sight words"
-3. Explain "Just Enough JavaScript" concept
+3. Explain "just enough JavaScript" concept
 4. Explain that JavaScript has things
-5. Explain that JavaScript has variables
+5. Explain that JavaScript has `variables`
 6. Explain that JavaScript can compare things
-7. Explain that JavaScript has collections
+7. Explain that JavaScript has `collections`
 8. Explain that JavaScript is object-oriented
-9. Explain that JavaScript is has loops
+9. Explain that JavaScript is has `loops`
-10. Explain that JavaScript logs with `console.log`
+10. Explain that JavaScript `logs` with `console.log`

 ## Explain the JavaScript / DOM Relationship

-JavaScript was _born_ in the browser.
-It was literally made to work with rendered browser content.

-JavaScript changes rendered content through an intermediary called the DOM, the Document Object Model.
-The DOM _only_ knows how to be spoken to in JavaScript.
+JavaScript changes are made through a middle layer called the DOM, the Document Object Model.
+The DOM only knows how to be spoken to in JavaScript.
 JavaScript and the DOM have been there, together, since the beginning.

 Because they're twins, learning about the DOM will require us to write some